Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 ### Mode 1 and Mode 3/A Code selectors

-The Mode 1 code selector is used to select Mode 1 codes for 00 to 73.
+The Mode 1 code selector is used to select Mode 1 codes from 00 to 73.
 The Mode 3/A code selector is used to select Mode 3/A codes from 0000 to 7777.

 ### Mode 4 Selector Switch